I know your run is the most important part of your day:

 Shin Splints from Running

 The muscle is inflamed because it is being overused.
 So if you can reduce the amount that the muscle is pulling on the bone, the inflammation could be controlled.
-Using a custom orthotic will balance the muscles of the lower extremity.
+Using a custom orthotic with distance runners will balance the muscles of the lower extremity.

 Ball of Foot Pain from Running